 Service revenues are charged to card issuers, and are calculated based on the value of the transactions.
 Data processing revenues depend on the number of transactions that take place, and are charged to the bank of both the customer and the receiving business.
 Cross border transactions come with additional fees and currency conversion revenues.

 That's always been a very attractive business model.
 Additional transactions are virtually costless to Visa, so extra revenue turns straight into profit.
 Capital expenditure is limited, meaning profits convert well into cash.
-Of course the reverse is also true - so short-term revenue falls have a direct affect on profit although that's been mitigated by good cost control.
+Of course, the reverse is also true - so short-term revenue falls have a direct effect on profit although that's been mitigated by good cost control.

-With net debt substantially less than last year's cash profits, surplus cash can be returned to shareholders through a combination of dividends and share buybacks.
-The emphasis is on the latter, meaning the prospective yield is a modest 0.7%.
+With net debt substantially lower than last year's cash profits, surplus cash can be returned to shareholders through a combination of dividends and share buybacks.
+The emphasis is on the latter, meaning the prospective yield is a modest 0.6%.

 The payments industry is going through a lot of change at the moment, with competition from start-ups and more established rivals.
-Visa's been prepared to acquire newer rivals to grow its position in key markets - however its starting running into competition concerns.
-A $5.3bn deal was Plaid was abandoned after regulators lodged complaints arguing the deal would reduce competition.
-Fortunately the group sees organic opportunities too, and that's driving expansion into new payment technologies and geographies.
+Visa's been prepared to acquire newer rivals to grow its position in key markets - however it's started running into competition concerns.
+A $5.3bn deal with Plaid was abandoned after regulators lodged complaints arguing the deal would reduce competition.
+Fortunately, the group sees organic opportunities too, and that's driving expansion into new payment technologies and geographies.

-We continue to see payments in general, and Visa in particular as an attractive business.
-However, at 33.5 times expected earnings, the shares trade at a nearly 40% premium to the longer-term average.
+We continue to see payments in general, and Visa in particular, as an attractive business.
+However, at 36.3 times expected earnings, the shares trade at a nearly 50% premium to the longer-term average.
 That creates significant short-term risk if the stock were to de-rate, and means investors need to be prepared to take a long-term view.

 Visa key facts